d12frosted/elpa-mirror/melpa/timu-rouge-theme-readme.txt

         (customize-set-variable 'timu-rouge-scale-org-level-2 1.4)
         (customize-set-variable 'timu-rouge-scale-org-level-3 1.2)

-  1. "Intense" colors for org-mode
+  B. "Intense" colors for org-mode
     To emphasize some elements in org-mode.
-    You can set a variable to me some faces more "intense".
+    You can set a variable to make some faces more "intense".

     By default the intense colors are turned off.
     To turn this on add the following to your =~/.emacs.d/init.el= or =~/.emacs=:
-      (customize-set-variable 'timu-rouge-org-insense-colors t)
+      (customize-set-variable 'timu-rouge-org-intense-colors t)